home-gihub/alias/README.md

 The heap is simple, just store valuses and get values by string.
 An example would be a dictonary
 ### aliases
 An alias is a group of commands that are stored under one name.
-They can be executed by the exec alias command.
+They can be executed by simply referencing them like a normal command (e.g. `echo`).
 The way they execute is one command at a time, execute one, then go to the next in the alias.
 They are stored in a second heap called aliascmds, each alias is an array-like structure with each command in it.
 ### included commands